Vlad-PLK/DevOps-Cloud-Portfolio/docs/linux-terminal-config.md

 ## 4. Recommended .zshrc Settings

+This is my favorite setup oh-my-zsh, simple, clean and beautiful theme + some of the best plugins, check oh-my-zsh/plugins repo for more info

+Shout out to "colored-man-pages" and "command-not-found" which are actually pretty usefull

 ```zsh
 ZSH_THEME="candy"
 plugins=(git docker kubectl terraform aws colored-man-pages command-not-found copypath copyfile cp genpass web-search node npm nvm)